 Now, plenty of people are attached to their old habits of thought, so they’ll wind up selecting stress over mindful breathing.

-That’s ok.
+That’s okay.
 It takes practice.
 You might think that breathing is the most natural thing in the world (it is), but paying attention to that breath—that takes attention!

 And attention is like oxygen for stress.
 Devote it elsewhere, and you’ll wind up much more relaxed, without even trying to be.

-When you read as many medical studies as I do, you notice one particular pattern emerge.
+When you read as many medical studies as we do, you notice one particular pattern emerge.